cuijiyao01/docker-k8s-training/kubernetes/exercise_05_persistence.md

 ## Troubleshooting
-In case the pods of the deplyoment stay in status `Pending` for quite some time, make sure the pod `nginx-storage-pod` got deleted.
+In case the pods of the deployment stay in status `Pending` for quite some time, make sure the pod `nginx-storage-pod` got deleted.
 Also check the events of one of the pods by running `kubectl describe pod <pod-name>`.

 If one of the events is a warning that contains something like "resource already in use", delete the deployment as well as the pod `nginx-storage-pod` (if not already done) but do NOT delete the PVC.
 Next, wait around 1-2min, to ensure  that the referenced storage device is unmounted from the node, where it was used before.
 Then re-create the deployment.